Eight Days a Week: Recording

 "Eight Days a Week" was the first song that the Beatles took into the studio unfinished to work on the arrangement during the session, a practice that would become common for the band.
 The song was recorded on 6 October 1964 during two sessions that together lasted nearly seven hours, with a fifteen-minute break in between.
 The band tried out several ideas for the intro and outro of the song.
 The first take featured a simple acoustic guitar introduction.
 The second take introduced an "oo"-ing vocal that was experimented with until the sixth take, when it was abandoned in favour of a guitar intro.
 The final outro (along with unused intro takes) was recorded separately, on 18 October.

 The completed song incorporated another Beatles' first, in that it begins with a fade-in.
-"Eight Days a Week" marked the first time that a fade-in had been used to open a pop song.
+"Eight Days a Week" was one of the first pop songs to open with a fade-in (only select examples exist prior such as Johnny Horton's "The Wild One").
 The instrumentation on the track consists of acoustic guitar, electric guitar, drums, bass and overdubbed handclaps.
 The fade-in and coda both include guitar overdubs, played by George Harrison on his Rickenbacker 12-string.